-- 1.1 Basis of claim - 1.1.1 Fear of persecution or serious harm by the Albanian authorities or by non state actors due to a person's actual or perceived sexual orientation/gender identity. - 1.2 Points to note - 1.2.1 Where a claim falls to be refused, it must be considered for certification under section 94 of the Nationality, Immigration and Asylum Act 2002 as Albania is listed as a designated state.
+- 1.1 Basis of claim - 1.1.1 Fear of persecution or serious harm by the state or by non-state actors due to a person's actual or perceived sexual orientation/gender identity. - 1.2 Points to note - 1.2.1 Where a claim is refused, it must be considered for certification under section 94 of the Nationality, Immigration and Asylum Act 2002 as Albania is listed as a designated state.